 - Bake for 20-22 minutes or until a toothpick inserted into the middle comes out clean.

 - Let cool in pan for 5 minutes before transferring to a cooling rack.
-Enjoy and let cool completely and store leftovers in an air-tight container in fridge or freezer.
+Enjoy and let cool completely before storing leftovers in an air-tight container in fridge or freezer.

 The nutritional information is provided as an estimate only and may vary based on the product type, servings and other factors.
 If you are following a diet, please consult with a professional nutritionist or your doctor.
 Stay healthy!